They "... explained to him the way of God more accurately ..."

 whether men or women,

-How did the name come about?
-Believers know Jesus as The Way, The Truth, The Life (John 14'6) who preached, taught and lived God's Kingdom life.
+How did this name, The Way, come about?
+The obvious answer to Believers is "Because Jesus is The Way" (John 14'6).
+He is the One who preached, taught and lived God's Kingdom life.

-He referred to the reality of the Kingdom of God and demonstrated it.
-And the Father sent the Holy Spirit for Christ's Called-Out Ones to do the same.
+He preached of the reality of the Kingdom of God and He also demonstrated it.
+After the Father had sent the Holy Spirit the new Believers began to do the same and were described accordingly.

-Consequently, Christ's people were like their Lord and expressed the Kingdom to the world (and to the powers of darkness!).
-Also, like Jesus, they desired to glorify their heavenly Father.
+They were like their Lord, expressing the Kingdom to the world (and to the powers of darkness!).
+Also, like Jesus, their desire was to glorify their heavenly Father.

 * Saul (later to be called Paul) "went to the high priest and asked letters from him to the synagogues of Damascus, so that if he found any who were of the Way, whether men or women, he might bring them bound to Jerusalem," Acts 9'1-2.